Nebius-Academy/boltz2-mk8s/tutorial.md

 ## 7. Download results and delete nodes

-In this section, you will wait for all Boltz-2 prediction jobs to finish, download the results from the PVC to your local machine, and then clean up the cluster by deleting the jobs and GPU nodes.
+In this section, you will wait for all Boltz-2 prediction jobs to finish, download the results from the PVC to your local machine, and then delete the `boltz-runner` job.

 The `scripts/download_results_from_pvc.sh` script: